-We believe our Organic Blackstrap Molasses is best: certified organic, unsulphured, no GMOs, high quality.
+We believe ours is best: certified organic, unsulphured, no GMOs, high quality.

-Our Organic Blackstrap Molasses is made from mature sugarcane that’s grown without the use of harmful synthetic pesticides or fertilisers.
-Waiting for the sugarcane to mature, enables the molasses to be preservative-free (as opposed to molasses made by a faster process where younger cane is used therefore sulphur dioxide gets added as a preservative).
-Organic production also means no GMOs are used, unlike other blackstrap molasses on the market.
+Organic Times Blackstrap Molasses is made from mature sugarcane that’s grown without the use of harmful synthetic pesticides or fertilisers.
+Waiting for the sugarcane to mature, enables it to be preservative-free (as opposed to molasses made by a faster process where younger cane is used therefore sulphur dioxide gets added as a preservative).
+Organic production also means no GMOs are used, unlike other varieties on the market.

 We have sampled quite a few different products and ours is simply the best.
 In lab tests among other similar products, our molasses has been recorded with the highest nutritional content overall.
 We are now known by our manufacturing customers to provide the best around due to its proven quality as both a stand-alone nutritional additive, and an ingredient in produced goods.

 Where does molasses come from?

 ‘Molasses’ is derived from 16th century Portuguese word ‘melaços’, and from Late Latin ‘mell?ceum’ meaning ‘must’, and from Latin ‘mel’ meaning ‘honey’.
 ‘Blackstrap’ is a term derived from the Dutch word ‘stroop’ meaning syrup.

 Sugarcane was originally grown in south-eastern Asia and the Pacific for chewing!
 According to the Kew Royal Botanic Gardens, who have an extensive economic botany collection, sugarcane may have originated in New Guinea as far back as 6000 BC.
 The rind was simply removed then they sucked the juice and chewed the cane.